jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/index.md

 ## Full & Partial Acceleration

-Transcoding pipeline usually has multiple stages, which can be simpified to:
+The transcoding pipeline usually has multiple stages, which can be simplified to:

 - Video Decoding